NavigationContentFooter

 • mariadb

-WordPress is a popular and freely accessible open-source tool, offering a seamless means to craft and manage content on your website.
+WordPress is a popular and freely accessible open-source tool that offers a seamless means to craft and manage content on your website.
 With its intuitive interface and user-friendly features, WordPress has garnered extensive adoption, making it an ideal solution for swiftly launching a website.
-The web frontend it provides ensures effortless administration, simplifying the process even for those lacking technical expertise.
+The web front-end it provides ensures effortless administration, simplifying the process even for those lacking technical expertise.

 If you are seeking to install WordPress on a newly established Ubuntu 22.04 LTS Instance, this tutorial is tailor-made for your needs.
 We will meticulously walk you through the installation steps, employing the LEMP stack (Linux + Nginx - pronounced “engine x” + MySQL + PHP).
 For the sake of this tutorial, we are choosing Nginx, a robust HTTP server that is efficient in resource usage, resulting in faster page delivery, especially for static content.
 By opting for a Cost-Optimized Instance configured with LEMP, you will gain access to a robust web server that elevates website performance, thus ensuring a seamless WordPress installation experience.